redbooth/api-docs/parts/subtasks.md

 + Parameters

     + task_id (required, integer, `35456`) ...
 Id of the task that hosts the subtasks.
     + order = `id-DESC` (optional, string, `created_at-ASC`) ...
 You can always choose in which order do you want to get your results.
-You can sort them in ascending or descending order by the following elements: id, created_at, updated_at and position.
+You can sort them in ascending or descending order by the following elements: `id`, `created_at`, `updated_at` and `row_order`.
+Take into account that `position` is a calculated field thus it is not possible to order a list of tasks by using it.
+If you need to order the tasks by the position in the list, use `row_order` instead of `position`.
     + per_page = `1000`(optional, integer, `15`) ...
 You choose how many results per page do you want to get, with a maximum of 1000.
     + page = `1` (optional, integer, `3`) ...
 You choose the page that you want to get.